Own a Retail Store and Are Now thinking of Retiring? Here's what you should know

 Place classified ads, both in print and online, notifying people that you’re selling off your leftover inventory in bulk.

-If your sale is conducted the correct way with a marketing plan designed to motivate people to buy then Step Number Two is completely unnecessary.
+If your the closing sale is conducted the correct way with a marketing plan designed to motivate people to buy then Step Number Two is completely unnecessary.